 Deep frostbite, with the first and second toes showing an ischemic eschar with well-demarcated borders and clearcut margins, and hemorrhagic bullae on the second toe, the third toe showing a clear bulla and surrounding erythema, and the fourth toe showing complete necrosis.
 (Used, with permission, from Dean SM, Satiani B, Abraham WT.
 Color Atlas and Synopsis of Vascular Diseases.
 McGraw-Hill, 2014.)

 Evaluate and treat the patient for associated systemic hypothermia, concurrent conditions, and injury.
 Early use of systemic analgesics is recommended for nonfrozen injuries.
 Fluids and electrolytes must be monitored.
 Hydrate patients orally or parenterally to avoid hypovolemia and to improve perfusion.

 Rapid rewarming at temperatures slightly above normal body temperature may significantly decrease tissue necrosis and reverse the tissue crystallization.
 If there is any possibility of refreezing, the frostbitten part must not be thawed.
 Refreezing results in increased tissue necrosis.
 Ideally, the frozen extremity must not be used, but if required for evacuation, the affected frozen extremity must be padded and splinted to avoid additional injury.
 Rewarming is best accomplished by warm bath immersion.
-The frozen extremity is immersed in a moving water bath ...
+The frozen extremity is immersed in a ...